Xin-Cheng-Wen/Xin-Cheng-Wen.github.io/index.md

 Here is **Xin-Cheng Wen (文昕成)**.

-I'm currently a first-year Ph.D. student specializing in Computer Science (CS) at STAR Lab, Harbin Institute of Technology (Shenzhen).
+I'm currently a second-year Ph.D. student specializing in Computer Science (CS) at STAR Lab, Harbin Institute of Technology (Shenzhen).
 I have the privilege of being advised by Prof. [Cuiyun Gao](https://cuiyungao.github.io/).
 I received my Bachelor's degree in the School of Informatics at Xiamen University in 2022.
-My research pursuits primarily revolve around the captivating fields of Artificial Intelligence (AI) techniques for vulnerabilities and software engineering.
+My research pursuits primarily revolve around the captivating fields of Artificial Intelligence (AI) techniques for software engineering.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *xiamenwxc@foxmail.com*